 An unsurpassed view of the parade (above) comes from Kelly and Kate Mulholland's third-floor apartment, overlooking Main Street in Ireland’s capital.

-Kelly, a Campus Crusade staff member, says, “God gave us a home right in the middle of everything.”
+Kelly, a Cru staff member, says, “God gave us a home right in the middle of everything.”
 Even camera crews joined their party to film from their window.